lisahyx/2048-Game/README.md

 ### Not implemented features:
 1. Cell spawning condition is different from the original 2048 game to increase the pace of the game and decrease the time needed to complete a level
-2. No different high score list for different game levels
+2. No different high score list for different game levels to reduce unnecessary competition between users

 ### New classes:
 - Username.java